Abbotsford, Victoria: Bridges

-Between 1857 and 1899 a privately owned tollbridge, or 'Penny Bridge', connected the north end of Church Street to Yarra Bend Park.
+Between 1857 and 1899 a privately owned toll bridge, or 'Penny Bridge', connected the north end of Church Street to Yarra Bend Park.

 Educational facilities

-Abbotsford has a government primary school known as Abbotsford Primary School, and the Sophia Mundi Steiner School, which caters for students from Prep to Year 12.
+Abbotsford has a government primary school (Abbotsford Primary School), the University of Melbourne Early Learning Centre and the Sophia Mundi Steiner School, which caters for students from Prep to Year 12.

 Transport

 Two railway stations are located in Abbotsford, both on the Mernda and Hurstbridge lines.
-The Collingwood railway station serves the middle of the suburb, whilst Victoria Park station serves the northern section and Victoria Park stadium.
+Collingwood railway station serves the middle of the suburb.
+Victoria Park station serves the northern section and Victoria Park stadium.
 Nearby North Richmond Station also services the southernmost part of the suburb.

-Tram route 109 (Port Melbourne/Box Hill) runs down Victoria Street and route 78 terminates at the corner of Church Street and Victoria Street (technically in Richmond).
+Tram route 109 (Port Melbourne/Box Hill), and Tram route 12 (St Kilda/Victoria Gardens) run down Victoria Street and route 78 terminates at the corner of Church Street and Victoria Street (technically in Richmond).

-Hoddle Street is one of the most congested roadways in metropolitan Melbourne.
-The Eastern Freeway feeds into it at the northern end.
-Much of Abbotsford is serviced by narrow one-way streets and is punctuated by the main streets of Hoddle, Nicholson and Johnston Streets.
+Abbotsford is served by numerous bus routes, including route 200 (City centre to Bulleen Terminus), 207 (City centre to Doncaster Shopping Centre) and 202 (University of Melbourne to Yarra Bend Park) along Johnston Street; and 246 (Clifton Hill to Elsternwick), 302 (City centre to Box Hill Station), 303 (City centre to Ringwood North), 304 (City centre to Doncaster Shopping Centre) and 305 (City centre to The Pines Shopping Centre).

+Abbotsford is punctuated by the main streets of Hoddle, Johnston, Victoria and Nicholson Streets.
+Much of Abbotsford is serviced by narrow one-way streets and laneways.
+Hoddle Street divides Abbotsford from Collingwood and the Eastern Freeway feeds into it at its northern end.
 Hoddle Street is a major busway and includes a dedicated priority bus lane along the length of the Abbotsford section.